oxheadalpha/nft-tutorial/packages/fa2-interfaces/README.md

 ```

 The `T` type is just an object(a record of functions) and can be implemented
-anyway possible, including using `TypeScript` `class`.
+anyway possible, including using TypeScript class.
 In this case it has
 to be wrapped in a function like this:

 ```typescript